foundata/guidelines/oci-container-image-guide.md

   before remote mutation.
 Checks, builds, tests, qualification, evidence generation, assembly and provenance generation remain available for other fully qualified repositories.
+- A mirror owner MUST record the upstream repository and digest, preserve required index membership, scan the content, apply the organization's trust policy and automate reviewed refreshes.

 **You SHOULD:**